GoldandBlack - Three active COVID-19 cases for Purdue athletics

 Three active COVID-19 cases for Purdue athletics

-The Purdue athletic department reports three active and 43 total positive COVID-19 cases, according to a weekly update on its testing results released on Friday.
+The Purdue athletic department again reports three active — and 46 total positive COVID-19 cases — according to a weekly update on its testing results released on Friday.

-Last week, Purdue reported 40 positive tests and three active cases, as the fall semester began at Purdue on Monday.
+Since early June, when athletic activity resumed, Purdue's athletic department has conducted 3,269 tests and yielded 46 positives.
+The past two weeks, it has acknowledged its positives as being student-athletes.

-The previous two weeks, Purdue reported zero active COVID-19 cases with 37 cases to date, according to its weekly update on its testing results.
+At the end of the summer, Purdue had back-to-back weeks of zero positives prior to incurring three each of the past two weeks after school resumed.

 Purdue's protocol for handling positive tests includes contact-tracing measures to identify those who may have come in contact with an infected person.
 A location on campus has been set aside for those who test positive to be quarantined.